nuovixlabs/elementor-fetch-remote-posts/README.md

 7. Select the Elementor template you created for displaying the posts
 8. Save and publish your page

+## Translations

+Elementor Fetch Remote Posts is translation-ready.
+Here's how you can contribute a translation:

+1. Download [Poedit](https://poedit.net/), a free software for creating and editing translations.
+2. Open the `elementor-fetch-remote-posts.pot` file from the `languages` folder in Poedit.
+3. Create a new translation and start translating the strings.
+4. Save your translation file in the `languages` folder with the naming convention `elementor-fetch-remote-posts-{LOCALE}.po` (for example, `elementor-fetch-remote-posts-fr_FR.po` for French).
+5. Poedit will automatically generate the corresponding .mo file.

+If you create a translation, please consider sharing it with the community by submitting a pull request or contacting the plugin author.

+Currently available translations:
+- English (default)
+- [Add your translations here as they become available]

+We appreciate any contribution to translate the plugin into more languages!

 ## Frequently Asked Questions

 **Q: Does this plugin work with any WordPress site?**